 \section{Deformed D3 background}

 The TsT transformation was defined in \cite{Lunin_2005}, \cite{Frolov_2005}, originally in the context of the $\beta$ deformation of $\mathcal{N}=4$ SYM.
 It has since been applied to a wider class of deformations, including the $\gamma$ deformation, and later proved useful in the study of $T\bar T$ deformations \cite{McGough2016} and their single-trace generalizations \cite{giveon2020tbartlst}.
+Moreover, the TsT transformation itself has also been extended to a non-abelian deformation, well understood for chiral model, promoting the idea of deforming a torus (to another torus, $\beta$ deformation preserves $U(1)^2$) to a sphere \cite{Lunin2023}, \cite{Lunin2025}.
 Besides the fact those transformations are are often related to integrable deformations, an important property is that any abelian TsT transformation automatically generates a new supergravity solution, which makes it a particularly powerful tool in holographic constructions.